 Most permanent employees can join the Fund.
+The Payroll Department can confirm whether you are eligible to join the Fund.

-If you are eligible, you would normally join the Fund on the first day you start work with the Manildra Group.
-You can contact the payroll office if you want to confirm whether you are eligible to join the Fund.
+If you are eligible, you typically join the Fund on the first day you start work with the Manildra Group.

-If you delay joining the Fund, you may be required to provide the Fund's insurer with satisfactory evidence of health before you can receive the insured part of the death and total and permanent disablement benefit, and the income protection benefit, in the Fund (see pages 7 to 14).
-This will involve a written statement and could require a medical examination.
+If you delay joining the Fund, you may be required to provide the Fund's insurer with satisfactory evidence of health before you can receive the insured part of the death and total and permanent disablement benefit, and the income protection benefit (see pages 7 to 14).
+This will involve a written statement and may require a medical examination.
 Special conditions may apply to insurance in these circumstances.

-▶ To join the Fund, you are required to complete an Application for Membership Form and return it to the Fund Secretary (see page 2 for contact details).
+▼ To join the Fund, you are required to complete an Application for Membership Form and return it to the Fund Secretary (see page 2 for contact details).